Ramifactor/rusty-blade/README.md

 # Rusty Blade Source Code

-#### This is the official home of the GameMaker Source Code for Rusty Blade, a game created by Ramifactor for AGBICjam 2017.
+#### This is the official home of the GameMaker Source Code for Rusty Blade, a game created by Ramifactor for AGBIC 2017.

 Please read the attached LICENSE.txt if you are considering using this work for your project.
 If you have plans for a project and you want to use assets from the game or anything else not covered by the license, please contact me or create a topic in the [Rusty Blade Community](https://ramifactor.itch.io/rusty-blade/community).